User Engagement & Ad Revenue Connection

 Improving Engagement Metrics & Ad Revenue

-The primary driver for these improvements on this publisher’s web property was the implementation of automated website testing.
+The primary driver for these improvements on this publisher’s web property was the implementation of Ezoic.
 This allowed them to deliver every user a personalized ad or layout experience based on look-a-like user behavior data.
 This ultimately resulted in better experiences for visitors; as they saw preferred layouts or ad combinations.

 By delivering visitors preferred experiences, this publisher saw improvements in website engagement indicators and also digital ad revenue.
 Furthermore, it wasn’t just total revenue that was increasing.
 It was EPMV; which shows that the publisher was actually earning more from every session — providing a true north for if they were actually earning more revenue from visitors.